 How Secure is WhatsApp Voice Calls?

 Video calls and conferencing is having its moment, with more users than ever using this form of communication to stay in touch with friends, family and for business.
 Thanks, in no small part, to a global pandemic that has seen social distancing and remote working become commonplace, video calls suddenly became extremely popular as an alternative to the humble voice call.
 But whilst video calling is becoming the main focus for many, voice calls are still by far the most popular way to communicate especially at work.
 Even customers agree on the whole with 59% preferring to call because they want a quick answer according to Google’s ‘Click to Call’ research.
 Integrated Voice Over Internet Protocol (VoIP) is expected to reach 204.8 billion corporate consumers in 2020, becoming an essential business tool.
 Many of the popular communication platforms provide VoIP as well as messaging and video calls, such as WhatsApp and Messenger, with the former also announcing plans to enter the video conferencing market to challenge Zoom and Microsoft Teams by upgrading their desktop app in the coming months.
-It seems the goal for WhatsApp is to become an all-round platform, but how secure is WhatsApp voice call in its current form?
+It seems the goal for WhatsApp is to become an all-round platform, but how secure are data protection and privacy on WhatsApp voice call in its current form?

 WhatsApp Voice Calls Under the Spotlight